 If you want to become a truck driver, the truck driving school prepares you for this.
 A hands-on truck driving school and CDL training center allow you to start a new career – sometimes in as little as 4 weeks.

 You learn how to drive with genuine training behind the wheel and learn what it takes to pass the test for your Class A CDL.
 The commercial driver’s license (CDL) test is required to drive a large truck in the United States.
 To be more exact:

 You need a Class A CDL License to operate any combination of vehicles with a GVWR of 26,001 or more pounds provided the GVWR of the vehicle(s) being towed is over 10,000 pounds.
 Vehicles requiring a Class A CDL license are primarily tractor-trailers driving long distances.

 We have automatic transmission trucks and state-of-the-art training equipment.
-We have been training students for almost three decades and have well over 100,000 graduates.
+We have been training students for almost 30 years and have over 150,000 graduates.

 Roadmaster’s truck driver training schools include computer labs and spacious classrooms, specially designed field-driving courses, and late-model tractor-trailers only for student training.

 Our campuses are located all across the United States, and we ensure that you have help with job placement upon graduation.

 What Is CDL Training school like?

 Roadmaster Drivers School has a training program that includes things like: